bnjns/metabase-sdk-go/docs/services/database.md

 })
 ```

-{: .warning }
+!!! warning

     The attributes needed in `Details` depends on the database engine.
-Unfortunately, the Metabase documentation does not
+Unfortunately, the Metabase documentation does
-provide any details; the best way to identify the fields needed is to add the database in your browser and inspect the
+    not provide any details; the best way to identify the fields needed is to add the database in your browser and
-request made to the API.
+    inspect the request made to the API.

 If your desired database engine isn't available within the SDK (`database.EngineXYZ`), you can simply cast it: